How to Start a Repo Business in 2026: Licensing, Costs & Clients

 Set your quality standards

-To keep clients happy, you can track key performance metrics.
-Aim for a damage-free recovery rate above 99% and an average time-to-recover under 72 hours.
+Track key performance metrics.
+Aim for a high damage-free recovery rate and a fast average time-to-recover.
 These numbers show lenders you are efficient and professional.
+Industry benchmarks vary, so set your targets based on what each lender specifies in its service level agreement.

 Know when to grow

 A more measured approach is to secure the new business first.
-Once you have consistent work that exceeds your current capacity, you can confidently invest in expansion.
-This prevents you from taking on overhead you cannot afford.
+Once you have consistent work that exceeds your current capacity, confidently invest in expansion.
+This prevents taking on overhead you cannot afford.

 As your team grows, your software becomes even more important.
 Platforms like RDN or Clearplan have features to manage multiple agents, track performance against your metrics, and generate reports for your clients.